GluuFederation/flex/admin-ui/docs/styling.md

 ```

 `getThemeColor` returns a [`ThemeConfig`](../app/context/theme/types/ThemeConfigTypes.ts):
-a flat record of named colours (`background`, `fontColor`, `borderColor`,
+a flat record of named colors (`background`, `fontColor`, `borderColor`,
 `inputBackground`, `errorColor`) plus nested groups for specific surfaces (`menu`,
 `navbar`, `card`, `infoAlert`, `checkbox`).
 An unrecognised value falls back to the
 default theme, so it is safe to pass whatever is in state.

-Pass the result into `useStyles` rather than reading the theme inside the style file.
+Pass the resolved colors into `useStyles` rather than resolving them inside the style
+file.
 Style files stay pure functions of their parameters, which is what keeps them
 testable.
+This says nothing about the MUI `theme` argument: reading `theme.breakpoints`,
+`theme.zIndex` or spacing inside a style file is the intended pattern.

 The selected theme also lands on `document.documentElement` as a `theme-light` /
 `theme-dark` class, which is what the SCSS layer hooks into.
 It is persisted under